jonasdamher/simplifyimage/README.md

 # LibImagePhp
-### Upload, modify and delete images the simply way.
+### Upload, modify and delete images the easy way.

 * Allows crop and scale images easy.
 * Allows upload and update one or multiple images.